Substances

 How Does Methadone Work?

-Many times, opioid addiction begins as a form of pain management but quickly becomes a physical and psychological dependence due to unregimented use or intentional abuse because of its euphoric properties.
-As a form of pain management, methadone works similarly to other opioids by blocking pain receptors in the brain while producing sedative-like effects.
+Many times opioid addiction begins as a form of pain management but quickly becomes a physical and psychological dependence due to unregimented use or intentional abuse because of its euphoric properties.
+As a form of pain management, methadone works in a similar way as other opioids do by blocking pain receptors in the brain while producing sedative-like effects.
 However, because of its longer duration of effect, methadone creates a safe and effective environment for individuals to begin to wean off their addiction without suffering the sometimes intense withdrawal symptoms that occur with other opioid drugs.

 Depending on the individual circumstances of someone battling opioid addiction, Methadone can be prescribed in different doses and cadences.
 The typical starting dose for methadone maintenance treatment is usually 10-30 mg daily.
 However, this will depend on whether the individual suffers mild or severe withdrawal symptoms or is on a strict maintenance schedule.